flowplayer/api-docs/source/includes/_livesources.md

 id | Id for Livesource
 name | Name for Livesource
-description | Description for Livesource stream_name | Identifier for the Livesource on our livestreaming servers.
-This shall be used in your broadcast software to identify this Livesource. ingest_url | Url to our livestreaming servers.
+description | Description for Livesource type | Type of Livesource.
+Currently there are two types of Livesources, `STREAM` and `REMOTE`. stream_name | Identifier for the Livesource on our livestreaming servers.
+This shall be used in your broadcast software to identify this Livesource.
+This is not relevant for `REMOTE` Livesources. ingest_url | Url to our livestreaming servers.
 This shall be used in your broadcast software to send your input to the correct livestreaming server for this Livesource.
+This is not relevant for `REMOTE` Livesources. remote_hls_url | Only exists on Livesources with `REMOTE`-type.
+This url is used by the enduser to view the stream in the player.

 ### Errors